adrian-cucuet/luigis-P5/README.md

 ### Favicon

-A favicon appears in the browser tab with the website name as a visual reminder to enable a user to easily recognise and identify a company's website in a busy browser with many open tabs.
+A favicon appears in the browser tab with the website name as a visual reminder to enable a user to easily recognize and identify a company's website in a busy browser with many open tabs.

 The favicon image is from [freepik.com](www.freepik.com).
-I have used [favicon.io](https://favicon.io/) to generate the favicon files and the link tags to insert in the head of base template.
+I have used [favicon.io](https://favicon.io/) to generate the favicon files and the link tags to insert in the head of the base template.

 ### Database Schema